dijkstracula/vim-ivy/README.md

 TODO: actually test Pathogen install commands; they were stolen from elsewhere.

+## Syntax checking (beta!)

+To perform syntax checking on an open buffer, run `:make` on the Command Line.
+Or, to always check on save, add `autocmd BufWritePost *.ivy make` to your `.vimrc` file.
+The QuickFix window will be populated with errors from `ivyc`.

+Note: this feature is currently experimental as it requires a bit of hacking around `ivyc`; for details, see [doit.sh][doit] and please file issues if you come across any.
+Additionally, it's currently a synchronous operation, even in Vim 8 and NeoVim; hopefully Ivy 2 will expose an LSP that any editor can communicate with down the road.

 ## Bundling

 Typically, distribution via Git is prefered; however, for uploading to e.g.